-Many local people will not be aware that there's been a BMX / Mountain Bike Track in Brabyns Park since 2004.
-It looks like this won't be a secret for much longer, as a new group headed up by local resident Oli Lougheed are intent on putting the old track back on the map.
+Many local people may still not be aware that there's been a BMX / Mountain Bike Track in Brabyns Park since 2004.
+Well it won't be a secret for much longer, as the Brabyns Bike Track Group formed in 2020 is starting to make progress and they are determined to put the old track back on the map.

 The track originally cost £26,000 and was finally finished in the summer of 2004.
 Young bikers had campaigned for more than a year to get it built, only to see it washed away by devasting floods just four months after Stockport Council opened it.
 The flooding was so bad that some people thought the track had been damaged beyond repair but the teenagers - known as the Biker Crew - worked with the council to repair the damage and reopen the track in 2005, following the December flooding.

 Today, although suffering quite badly from wear and tear and the tendancy for flooding in this area of the park, the track remains usable in dry weather, as this video from Withington Cycles shows.

 In December 2020 Marple resident Oli Lougheed set-up a new Facebook Group to support improvements to the Brabyns Bike Track, establish a sustainable group to promote cycling in the park for all levels and plan events in the park too.
 After a slow start through the winter months and the pandemic, the project is now gaining traction.